All Episodes

 Stay right there.

-You got to take a break.
+I've got to take a break.

-More with uh Jordan Secular.
+More with Jordan Seculo.

-Uh in light of the New Hampshire primary tomorrow, he is the executive director of the American Center for Law and Justice.
+Tomorrow, he is the executive director of the American Center for Law and Justice.

-All right, let's assume for a minute that John Bolton is going to say that he heard Donald Trump say, I'm not giving Ukraine a penny unless they investigate quid pro quo Joe and zero experience.
+All right, let's assume for a minute that John Bolton is going to say that he heard Donald Trump say, I'm not giving Ukraine a penny unless they investigate quid pro quo, Joe, and zero experience.

 Let's say he said that.